-A Scheme of Arrangement helps a company in the restructure of its debt, and aids recovery from financial distress.
-It is not an insolvency process and is utilised under the Companies Act 2006 rather than insolvency legislation, but it must still be sanctioned by court process.
+A Scheme of Arrangement helps an indebted company restructure its liabilities, and aids recovery from financial distress.
+It is not a formal insolvency process and is covered by the Companies Act 2006 rather than the Insolvency Act 1986.
+Despite this, it must still be sanctioned by court process.

-Once voting on the scheme has taken place and the required number of creditors has agreed to its use, the arrangement is binding on all, even if they voted against it or chose not to vote.
+Creditors will be invited to vote on any proposed scheme, and will be divided into 'classes' of creditor as part of the process.
+Once voting on the scheme has taken place and the required number of creditors has agreed to it being implemented, the arrangement is binding on all creditors even if they voted against it or chose not to vote at all.

-Although Schemes of Arrangement can be proposed by the company itself, an administrator or liquidator, the company’s creditors, or its members, it is often the company that makes the proposal.
+Although Schemes of Arrangement can be proposed by an administrator or liquidator, the company’s creditors, or its members, it is often the company that makes the proposal.

 Are there any disadvantages?

 Real Business Rescue can provide further detailed guidance on the use of Schemes of Arrangement, and whether they are appropriate for your company’s situation.
-This is a complex area that requires professional support – We have an extensive network of 100 offices offering confidential director support across the UK.
+This is a complex area that requires professional support from a licensed insolvency practitioner.

 Still unsure whether liquidation is right for your company?
 Don't worry, the experts at Real Business Rescue are here to help.
 Our licensed insolvency practitioners will take the time to understand the problems your company is facing before recommending the best course of action going forward based on your own unique circumstances.